English

 Within classrooms, teachers support spoken language by: -

-- encouraging children to reply with developed answers, speak in full sentences and project their voices
+- Using sentence stems to encourage children to reply and speak in full sentences

-- consistently using 'agree, build upon or challenge' as a tool to debate different views constructively
+- Using ABC (agree, build on, challenge) as a tool to share, answer and debate constructively

 Writing